gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 _Metrics are key to organizational improvement._

 Without data, any attempt at improvement is fruitless, and like any tool, metrics to secure that data must be used correctly to drive needed improvements.
-Metrics will be explored more extensively later on, but some metrics questions helping inform software delivery and performance include:
+Some metrics that help inform software delivery and performance include:
-* How long did it take to go from development to deployment?
+* How long does it take to go from development to deployment?
 * How often do recurring bugs or failures happen?
 * How long does it take to recover after a system failure?
 * How many people are using your product right now?
 * How many users did you gain / lose this week?

-Proceed with caution when selecting metrics, and be sure to avoid "vanity metrics" that may sound impressive but do not actually provide meaningful insight on the current status or future trajectory of the work.
+Proceed with caution when selecting metrics.
+Be sure to avoid "vanity metrics" that may sound impressive, but do not actually provide meaningful insight on the current status or future trajectory of the work.

 Remember, the goal is not merely moving fast:Remember, the goal is not merely moving fast:

 ![Direction is so much more important that speed, many are going nowhere fast](../__images/03_05_measurement.png)